harripd/H2MMpythonlib/README.md

 	- ph_beg: same as ph_counts, but futher sorted as in dwell_beg
 	- ph_end: same as ph_counts, but futher sorted as in dwell_end
 	- ph_burst: same as ph_counts, but futher soreted as in dwell_burst

 5. `sim_statepath`: from an model, generate a random state path of equally spaced time points

+    Arguments:
+    - Model: a `h2mm_model` object to use as the defined parameters of the simulation
+    - Length: the number of time steps to simulate, defines the number of elements in the ouput array

+    Returns:
+    - Path: an array of the states of the system at each time point, based on Monte-Carlo simulation

 6. `sim_sparsestatepath`: from a model and a set of sparse times, generate a random state path

+    Arguments:
+    - Model: a `h2mm_model` object to use as the defined parameters of the simulation
+    - Times: a 1D `numpy.ndarray` object of times for a simulated burst

+    Returns:
+    - Path: the states of the simulated photons based on the input times

 7. `sim_phtraj_from_state`: randomly select photons given a set of states and a model
+    Arguments:
+    - Model: a `h2mm_model` object to use as the defined parameters of the simulation..
+Note: the model transition rates are ignored, only the emission probability matrix is considered
+    - states: a 1D `numpy.ndarray` of positive integers, specifying the state of each photon.
+Note: this state path over-rides any transition probability matrix used in the model

+    Returns:
+    - Stream: the indeces (photon indeces) of the simulated photons

 8. `sim_phtraj_from_times`: from a model and a set of sparse times, generate a random photon trajectory

+    Arguments:
+    - Model: a `h2mm_model` object to use as the defined parameters of the simulation
+    - Times: a 1D `numpy.ndarray` object of times for a simulated burst

+    Returns:
+    - Path:
+    - Stream: a 1D `numpy.ndarray` of the simulated photon indeces (streams)

 ## Acknowledgements
 Significant advice and help in understanding C code was provided by William Harris, who was also responsible for porting the code to Windows